rubixchain/learn/learn/docs/developer-guides/setup/run-locally.md

     ```
     This will start the node in port 20000.
 The port number where the node starts will be 20000+(node_number)

-    - testNet: This flag will start the node in test network
+    - `-testNet`: This flag will start the node in test network

-    - defaultSetup: This flag adds a list of default quorums for testing.
+    - `-defaultSetup`: This flag adds a list of default quorums for testing.
 Skip this flag if you want to use your own quorums.

     Replace the placeholders:

-    - \<node\_name\>: A unique name for your node
+    - `-p`: Node name

-    - \<node\_number\>: Numeric identifier for the node
+    - `-n`: Node port number (Default: 20000)

-    - \<grpc\_port\>: Port number for gRPC communication
+    - `-grpcPort`: Port number for gRPC communication

-## Confirm the node is operational and connected to the testnet.
+## Confirm the node is operational and connected to the bootstraps.
 Check for below in the logs.

 ![Bootstrap connection check](/img/bootstrap_verify.png)